googleapis/api-linter/docs/rules/core/0136-http-body.md

   summary: Custom methods must have the HTTP body set to `*`.
 ---

-# Get methods: Request message
+# Custom methods: HTTP body

 This rule enforces that all custom methods set the HTTP `body` to `*`, as mandated in [AIP-136][].

 ## Details

-This rule looks at any message matching beginning with `Create`, and complains if the HTTP `body` field is not set to the resource being created.
+This rule looks at any method that is not a standard method, and complains if the HTTP `body` field is not set to the resource being created.

 ## Examples